Free school meals

 You will not be eligible if you are claiming Working Tax Credit.

-To apply, fill in the form on this page and we will write to you to let you know if your application has been successful.
+To apply, fill in the form on this page and we'll write to you to let you know if your application has been successful.

 Application form for Free School Meals